 In the commentary the producers say the torture scene is a "Hollywood" torture scene.
 The stories that they researched and heard about were far more sadistic and gory than what they shot on scene.
 They were also certain they would get a X rating if they filmed some the methods they researched.

 The film was mostly shot digitally on the Canon Eos 5d mk2; a decision made between the directors and D.O.P Shane Hurlbut to both save a vast amount of money on the budget and use the size and weight advantage of the 5d to capture the stunning action sequences.
 Hurlbut, who is an advocate of the HDSLR shooting system used a large number of the cameras, each fitted with a different lens system that stayed in place for most of the film.

-During the beach scene the family of the Seals are their actually families.
-Also during the scene when they are saying goodbye to their families.
-Chief Dave's daughter you can see the difference in her teeth between scene.
-In the beach scene her middle teeth were closed and the next scene her teeth we're split.
+During the beach scene, the families of the Seals are their actual family members.
+Also during the scene when they are saying goodbye to their families, when Chief Dave about to leave his daughter, you can see the difference in her teeth between scene.
+In the beach scene, her middle teeth were closed and the next scene her teeth we're split.
 This was due to the Beach scene and the deployment scene were shot a year and a half apart; due the Seals deployment cycles.

 The trivia items below may give away important plot points.

 Surviving an RPG hit is based on a true story of Channing Moss.
 Moss was hit by an RPG on the left side of his body that extended out of his skin on the right side, although the RPG did not explode.
 Surgeons removed the RPG without it going off, but most of Moss' pelvic bone shattered and much of the large intestine was removed.
 He was awarded the Purple Heart.